SanaMegabytes/megabytes-mining-pool-operators/README.md

 - `parent_count` is typically 8
 - Each parent hash is 32 bytes
-- The pool does not parse or validate this payload
+- Pools do not parse or validate this payload
-- The daemon validates it during block acceptance
+- Validation is performed by the daemon

 ---

-## 6. MHIS Commitment (Informational)
+## 7. MHIS Commitment (Informational)

-The MHIS commitment is also embedded in the coinbase via `OP_RETURN`.
+MHIS is embedded in the coinbase via `OP_RETURN`.

-It cryptographically commits to historical chain data and is used by the consensus engine.
+It cryptographically commits to historical DAG state and is validated by consensus.

 **Pools must preserve it unchanged.**

 ---

-## 7. Multi-Algorithm Mining
+## 8. Multi-Algorithm Mining

 Megabytes supports multiple PoW algorithms (e.g. Groestl, KAWPOW).

-### 7.1 Single Daemon, Multiple Algorithms
+### 8.1 Single Daemon Model

-A single Megabytes daemon can:
+A single daemon can:
-- Provide templates for different algorithms
+- Serve templates for different algorithms
 - Accept blocks mined with different algorithms
-- Mix algorithms safely in the same DAG
+- Safely mix algorithms in the same DAG

-The pool **does not need multiple daemons**.
+Pools **do not need multiple daemons**.

 ---

-### 7.2 Algorithm Selection
+### 8.2 Algorithm Selection

-Algorithm selection happens via:
+Algorithm selection may occur via:
 - `getblocktemplate` parameters
 - Miner password hints (classic stratum)
 - Protocol-specific stratum (e.g. KAWPOW / RVN-style)